fb55/readabilitySAX/readme.md

 #####Node
 Just run `require("readabilitySAX")`.
 You'll get an object containing three methods:

+* `Readability(settings)`: The readability constructor.
+It works as a handler for `htmlparser2`.
+Read more about it [in the wiki](https://github.com/FB55/readabilitySAX/wiki/The-Readability-constructor)!

+* `WritableStream(settings, cb)`: A constructor that unites `htmlparser2` and the `Readability` constructor.
+It's a writable stream, so simply `.write` all your data to it.
+Your callback will be called once `.end` was called.
+Bonus: You can also `.pipe` data into it!

+* `createWritableStream(settings, cb)`: Returns a new instance of the `WritableStream`.
+(It's a simple factory method.)

+There are two methods available that are deprecated and __will be removed__ in a future version:

 * `get(link, callback)`: Gets a webpage and process it.

 * `process(data)`: Takes a string, runs readabilitySAX and returns the page.

-* `Readability(settings)`: The readability object.
-It works as a handler for `htmlparser2`.
-Read more about it [in the wiki](https://github.com/FB55/readabilitySAX/wiki/The-Readability-constructor)!
+__Please don't use those two methods anymore__.
+Streams are the way you should build interfaces in node, and that's what I want encourage people to use.

 #####Browsers